svisser/python-improvements/README.md

 to preserve these details (most often by returning a new function that has the same values).
-You can do this by using `functools.wraps` which allows you to indicate that one function wraps the other function and that it should therefore preserve the relevant details.
+You can do this by using `functools.wraps` which allows you to indicate that one function wraps the other function and that the relevant details should be preserved.

 This also matches the intent of a decorator: a decorator is aimed at modifying the behaviour of the function but it's still the "same" function